From Plan to Action: How Well Do Agents Follow the Plan?: Standard Plan Compliance and Violation

 The previous research question shows a notable variance in compliance with the Standard plan across agents.
 Given that the scaffold is identical in all agents, two important factors influencing the observations are (1) the ability of specific LLMs to follow the instructed plan, or (2) a conflict between following plan-prescribed phases and training-prescribed workflows.
 We investigate the magnitude of the former in \S\ref{sec:plan-variations}.
 For the latter, we repeated the experiments under a \emph{No Plan} setting to observe how agents perform without any specific plan.
 We completely remove the default plan from the system prompt of \SA.
 Thereby, the agent only receives a high-level guideline to fix the issue: given the issue description, make changes to satisfy the issue description requirements\footnote{The system prompt for this experiment is available on the artifact website under artifacts/plan-settings/no\_plan/default.yaml}.

-Figure~\ref{fig:upset-no-plan} compares the success rate in repairing \swebv problems with and without the Standard plan.
-The left bars represent the set size, i.e., the number of issues that are resolved under each plan setting.
-The grid dots demonstrate whether the plan setting applies to the instances on the top bars.
-When a grid dot is black, it demonstrates that the instances on the top bars are resolved under that setting.
+Figure~\ref{fig:upset-no-plan} compares issue resolution on \swebv with and without the Standard Plan.
+The left bars show the total number of instances resolved under each setting, while the top bars show the number of instances in each intersection.
+The dot matrix indicates the corresponding resolution set: black dots mark settings under which the instances are resolved, and gray dots mark settings under which they are unresolved.
+Thus, from left to right, the top bars represent instances unresolved under both settings, resolved only under the Standard Plan, resolved only under No Plan, and resolved under both settings.
 Although the agent receives no plan instruction under this setting, we further investigate if it exhibits any trace of \emph{Standard plan} in its trajectory.
 The rationale here is that the backbone LLM of the agent may already have seen instructions related to this task during training/fine-tuning.
 Figure~\ref{fig:sankey-no-plan} shows phase flow analysis of trajectories under the No Plan setting.

 \textbf{Finding 5.
 Even when not explicitly instructed, agents follow the Standard plan to a notable degree.} The phase flow analysis in Figure~\ref{fig:sankey-no-plan} shows that \devstral starts with Navigation, and most trajectories still follow the Standard workflow $NRPV$, with some phases out of the Standard plan in between.
 Similarly, \gptf trajectories also follow a subset of Standard plan, often without Reproduction.
 In contrast, \Vthree and \Rone largely reduce their trajectories to $NP$ patterns, skipping Reproduction or Validation.
 This suggests that different models internalize problem-solving processes differently, depending on their training.
 In the absence of global plans, the encoded strategy takes over the reasoning to solve the problem.